Ramdoys/creator-docs/content/en-us/cloud/reference/patterns.md

 }
 ```

 Use the `Operation` object's path to poll for when the resource is ready.
 A good strategy is to use exponential backoff.
-For example, you might poll immediately, then after one second, two seconds, four seconds, etc.
+For example, you might poll immediately, then after 1 second, 2 seconds, 4 seconds, etc.

 ```python
 def PollForResults(operationPath):